 Hot and dry weather most of the year

 It is said that good weather is constant at Alentejo because it rains very little or almost nothing in some areas.

-Throughout the year, you can have a wide thermal range, with hot and dry weather being much more frequent.
+You can have a wide thermal range throughout the year, with hot and dry weather occurring more frequently.

-Because it rains so little, in the short, but intense winter in Alentejo, it never snows, even with temperatures that would allow it to happen.
+Because it rains so little in the short but intense winter in Alentejo, it never snows, even with below-zero (0ºC) temperatures.

-It is only during the summer that it becomes more challenging to travel in the Alentejo, due to the high temperatures we can find there, which frequently exceed 40ºC/104ºF.
+Most of the times the weather in Alentejo is great for traveling.
+It is only during the summer that it becomes more challenging to travel in the Alentejo due to the high temperatures we can find there, which frequently exceed 40ºC/104ºF.